NESSESS/EC504-Project/README.md

 # EC504-Project

-Run the make file to generate executable called trees.
+Run the make file to generate executable called <code>trees<code/>.

 This executable can do two things: